 Social payment platforms: Venmo & WeChat

-Due to strong demand-side network effects and viral aspects of word of mouth, social networks represent a unique opportunity to growing a PayTech ecosystem.
+Due to strong demand-side network effects and viral aspects of word of mouth, social networks represent a unique opportunity to grow a PayTech ecosystem.
 In essence, if most of your friends are using a particular payment platform to make payments and transfers, then you will also be more inclined to use it as well.

 Venmo: putting social into finance

 Venmo, which is now part of PayPal, adds a layer of social meaning to ordinary transactions.
 While its revenue model is almost identical to PayPal’s, its key innovation is that it has combined the social and financial elements of a single financial transaction into its platform.
-Venmo started with the millennials and their problem of splitting a bar tab and turned it into a social network status update where users could broadcast their financial transactions to all their friends and maybe adding some emojis or selfies.
+Venmo started with the millennials and their problem of splitting a bar tab and turned it into a social network status update where users could broadcast their financial transactions to all their friends and maybe add some emojis or selfies.
 This feature took the awkwardness out of the problematic and awkward social transaction and added a financial overlay to a user’s typical social media posts.

 Venmo does not directly monetize its social features, but mines its users' social and financial data and grasps a much more granular perspective on a user’s financial profile, which opens the door for a series of customized financial products based, particularly in short-term lending and insurance.